saramagliacane/saramagliacane.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assistant professor at the University Amsterdam and a Research Scientist at [MIT-IBM Watson AI lab](https://mitibmwatsonailab.mit.edu/).
+I am an assistant professor in the [Amsterdam Machine Learning Lab](http://amlab.science.uva.nl/) at the University Amsterdam and a Research Scientist at [MIT-IBM Watson AI lab](https://mitibmwatsonailab.mit.edu/).
 My group focuses on three directions, [causal representation learning](https://arxiv.org/abs/2202.03169), [causality-inspired machine learning](https://arxiv.org/abs/1707.06422) and how can causality ideas help RL [adapt to new domains](https://arxiv.org/abs/2107.02729) and [nonstationarity](https://arxiv.org/abs/2203.16582) faster.
 The goal is to leverage ideas from causality to make ML methods robust to distribution shift and generalizable across domains and tasks.
 I also continue working on my previous research on causal discovery, i.e. learning causal relations from data.

 Previously I was a postdoctoral researcher at IBM Research NY, working on methods to design experiments that would allow one to learn causal relations in a sample-efficient and intervention-efficient way.
 I received a PhD at the VU Amsterdam on learning causal relations jointly from different experimental settings, especially in the case of latent confounders and small samples.